simple-icons/simple-icons-website-rs/CONTRIBUTING.md

 - Install [cargo-make] with `cargo install --force cargo-make`.
 - Install [fnm](https://github.com/Schniz/fnm) with `cargo install fnm` and [setup your Shell](https://github.com/Schniz/fnm#shell-setup).
 - Install NodeJS with npm and run `npm install`.
-- Install Playwright browsers and dependencies with `npx playwright install --with-deps`.
 - Create an _.env_ file at the root including a Github personal token with the variable `GITHUB_TOKEN` like `GITHUB_TOKEN=...`.

 ## Commands